About IJ4EU

 What does IJ4EU do?

-IJ4EU also organises support to grantees through training, mentoring, legal counselling, editorial support, advocacy support and other practical assistance and guidance to grantees, to enhance skills development and ensure the success of the individual projects and teams, and of the IJ4EU project overall.
-The Freelancer Support Scheme comes with an extra cushion of tailored support for grantees.
+IJ4EU also organises support to grantees through training, mentoring, legal counselling, editorial support, advocacy support and other practical assistance and guidance, to enhance skills development and ensure the success of individual projects as well as of the IJ4EU project overall.
+The Freelancer Support Scheme has an extra cushion of tailored support for grantees, though all participants receive training in areas such as mitigating legal dangers and coping with online harassment.

-In 2020, we launched a new monetary prize for cross-border investigative journalism in Europe, which is open to all journalists, not just those who received an IJ4EU grant.
-Nominations for the next award will open in late 2022.
+In 2020, IJ4EU launched a monetary prize for cross-border investigative journalism in Europe, open to all journalists and not only those who received an IJ4EU grant.
+Nominations for the next IJ4EU Impact Award will open in 2024.

 -